wintercms/meta/release-notes/build-465.md

 - Type hint for `registerSchedule` method in `PluginBase` updated to correctly hint the `Illuminate\Console\Scheduling\Schedule` object that is passed to it.
 - Added `exception.beforeReport` and `exception.report` events
 - `cms.backendForceSecure` no longer supports the value of `null` (where it would be considered the inverse of `app.debug`) as this resulted in confusion when disabling debug mode while the application was behind a proxy causing an infinite loop.
 Ultimately it's the server's responsibility to handle forcing HTTPS.
-- User preferences for list widgets are ignored if the list widget has disabled the setup modal via `showSetup` being `false`.
+- User preferences for list widgets are now ignored if the list widget has disabled the setup modal via `showSetup` being `false`.

 ## Bug Fixes:
 - Fixed issue with the `queueOn` and `laterOn` methods of the `Mail` facade throwing an invalid argument exception due to queue name string being defined where the queue manager is meant to be defined.
 The queue name is now injected into the `Mailable` object that is created, and the default queue manager is used instead.